-The Department of Mathematical Sciences is particularly proud of faculty who demonstrate excellence in scholarship, service and in teaching.
-Perhaps one of the best examples is Joel Brawley who was recently designated as South Carolina Governor's Professor of the Year.
-The picture below shows Dr. Brawley giving the Governor some pointers in mathematics.
+The Department of Mathematical Sciences is particularly proud of faculty who demonstrate excellence in scholarship, service and teaching.
+Perhaps one of the best examples is Joel Brawley.
+The adjacent picture shows Dr. Brawley giving then Governor Jim Hodges some pointers in mathematics when Brawley received the South Carolina Governor's Professor of the Year award in 2001.

-Joel has published over sixty research papers mainly in the area of algebra, cryptography and mathematics education.
-He has been a consultant for the National Security Agency for over 25 years and has spent summer terms at the Jet Propulsion Laboratory and the Institute for Defense Analysis.
-He has given invited presentations at over 100 colleges, often as an MAA Visiting Lecturer, and given nearly fifty conference presentations.
+Joel published over sixty referred research papers in the areas of algebra, cryptography, mathematics education, and the history of mathematics as well as a number of classified publications.
+He was a consultant for the National Security Agency for 36 years (1975-2010) and he spent several summer months in California - at the Jet Propulsion Laboratory in 1986 and at the Institute for Defense Analysis in 1988.
+He has given invited presentations at over 100 colleges, often as an MAA Visiting Lecturer, and he has given over fifty conference presentations.

 Joel has performed many, many services for Clemson University.
-These include: serving as Acting Head of the Mathematical Sciences department for (1977-1978), being Chair of the Graduate Affairs in the Mathematical Sciences Department (1969-1971) and serving on many other committees in the Department.
+These include: serving as Acting Head of the Mathematical Sciences department for (1977-1978), being Chair of the Graduate Affairs in the Mathematical Sciences Department (1969-1971) and serving on many committees in the department, college and university.
 He was also Honors and Awards Day Speaker for the College (twice), on the COES Educational Futures Committee, in the Faculty Senate, and on the University Strategic Planning Committee.
-Over the years he has had many speaking engagements for the Alumni Association at various Chapter meetings located mostly in South Carolina.
+Over the years he has had many speaking engagements for the Alumni Association at various chapter meetings in the Southeast.

-Charles Wallis (Clemson University MS, PhD), currently a professor at Western Carolina University, wrote "Joel also cultivates friendships with students in off-campus settings.
+Charles Wallis (Clemson University MS, PhD), currently a professor at Brevard College, wrote "Joel also cultivates friendships with students in off-campus settings.
 He and his wife Fran were sponsors of the 'Young Adult Sunday School Class' to which I belonged while I lived in Clemson.
 I have fond memories of the many Sunday School parties at their house."

-Christina Daniels (Clemson University BS in Chemical Engineering and one of Joel's 1996 MEW students who later served as his MEW in 1998 wrote "Seminars with Dr. Brawley were never boring: he was always enthusiastic about teaching and genuinely interested in the progress of every student.
+Christina Daniels (Clemson University BS in Chemical Engineering and one of Joel's 1996 MEW students who served as an MEW tutor in 1998) wrote "Seminars with Dr. Brawley were never boring: he was always enthusiastic about teaching and genuinely interested in the progress of every student.
 Patience, compassion and enthusiasm are among his virtues.
 Working as his assistant to tutor other MEW students in July 1998 was like witnessing Dr. Brawley's never-ending role as a mentor and facilitator."

 I was with ole Tom Clemson 'bout a week before he died,